-We would like to thank you all for your continued support and understanding during the temporary closure of West Gippsland Arts Centre.
+We would like to thank you for your continued support and understanding during the temporary closure of West Gippsland Arts Centre.
 The Exhibitions we had planned for the coming months have been rescheduled into next year but we have left the artist information below and included links to their website where available so you can still enjoy a 'virtual' exhibition.

 Sam K Ryan is an illustrator, graphic artist and sleepwear designer.
 As a creative, she is inspired by black and white, classic Hollywood films.
 The elaborately embellished costume designs and overall aesthetic of the 1930s to 1950s film eras continues to summon her love for all that has a vintage and quirky essence.